 This talk has a dual focus initially presents an overview of the state of DNS operations for several ccTLD's and top domains globally.
-A concern worth raising particularly considering the increased global geopolitical re ıe n

-tensions particular hosted by talk prese is where is ones DNS hosted physically and logically, and who has control?
-An evaluation of a rly the dependency on key providers (for example about a third of the .no domains surveyed a single provider), as well as adherence to good practice is presented.
-The secondary part of ents several short case studies of the adoption rate of security functionality (primarily the adoption CAA records) within and offered by DNS for ccTLDs investigated. ris aı th
+A concern worth raising particularly considering the increased global geopolitical tensions is where is ones DNS hosted physically and logically, and who has control?
+An evaluation of risk, particularly the dependency on key providers (for example about a third of the .no domains surveyed are hosted by a single provider), as well as adherence to good practice is presented.
+The secondary part of the talk presents several short case studies of the adoption rate of security functionality (primarily the adoption of DNSSEC and CAA records) within and offered by DNS for ccTLDs investigated.

-element is a discussion about undertaking research such as this at 'internet scale', including on, processing storage and validation. lat
+The final element is a discussion about undertaking research such as this at 'internet scale', including data collection, processing storage and validation.

-Student or Postdoc?

-Email ac ddress

-Co-Auth nors

-CHPC U Jser